fivetran/dbt_asana_source/README.md

 ### Passing Through Additional Metrics
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 This is useful for adding custom fields not already included in this package.

->**Note** Please ensure you exercise due diligence when adding metrics to these models.
+>**Note** Please exercise due diligence when adding metrics to these models.
 The metrics added by default have been vetted by the Fivetran team maintaining this package for accuracy.
 There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 ```yml
 vars: